zype/zype.github.io/api_docs/video_sources.md

 video_source[auto_activate] | Automatically activate new videos added to your video library | Boolean video_source[auto_deactivate] | Automatically deactivate video data sources that are absent from this feed that have been previously imported | Boolean video_source[sync_video_data_source] | Automatically update video source attributes such as thumbnails and video files | Boolean type | Specify the type of Video Source.
-Options are 'mrss', 'hulu', 'crunchyroll', 'kaltura', 'vimeo', 'vimeo_pro', 'youtube', 'youtube_playlist', 'youtube_video', 'zype', and 'zype_msl' | String video_source[import_from] | Exclude videos published before this date | Date video_source[import_to] | Exclude videos published after this date | Date
+Options are 'self_hosted', 'mrss', 'hulu', 'crunchyroll', 'kaltura', 'vimeo', 'vimeo_pro', 'youtube', 'youtube_playlist', 'youtube_video', 'zype', and 'zype_msl' | String video_source[import_from] | Exclude videos published before this date | Date video_source[import_to] | Exclude videos published after this date | Date

 ## Update a Video Source

 <pre><b>PUT</b> https://api.zype.com/videos_sources/[id]</pre>
 Every video source can update its name and guid (if the source has one).
-Other attributes may only be updated for MRSS video sources as detailed below.
+Other attributes may only be updated for self-hosted and MRSS video sources as detailed below.

 #### Parameters